sitbon/magg/docs/index.md

 - Never commit private keys to version control
 - Use environment variables for production deployments
 - Tokens include standard JWT claims: iss, aud, sub, iat, exp
-- Optional scopes can be included but are not enforced by MAGG
+- Optional scopes can be included but are not enforced by Magg

 ## Proxy Documentation

-MAGG includes a powerful tool called `proxy` that provides tool-based access to all MCP capabilities.
+Magg includes a powerful tool called `proxy` that provides tool-based access to all MCP capabilities.
 The proxy enables LLMs to interact with resources and prompts through a tool interface, making all MCP operations accessible even when the client doesn't support direct resource or prompt access.

 ### Key Features
 - **Unified Interface**: Access tools, resources, and prompts through a single `proxy` tool